 I’ll use this homelab to explore vRealize Automation using my VMUG EVALExperience subscription.
 I’d like this homelab not to require much power when running 24/7.
 Lastly, I’d like the server to look nice if it was displayed.

 - Enough RAM to handle a handful of VMs

 - Samsung 850 EVO ($110)

 - TOTAL COST: $580

-The Intel NUC NUC6i7KYK has a i7 6770HQ CPU.
-This i7 has 4 cores and 8 threads to run a handful of VMs on.
-All other NUC’s (including other i7s) only have 2 cores.
+The Intel NUC NUC6i7KYK has an i7 6770HQ CPU.
+This i7 has 4 cores and 8 threads to run a handful of VMs.
+All other NUCs (including other i7s) only have 2 cores.

 Also, it is SMALL.
 I think the specs and promo pics don’t do it justice.